DataCurationNetwork/data-primers/Excel Data Curation Primer/Excel Data Curation Primer.md

 **Mentor:**       Wendy Kozlowski, Cornell University ([wak57@cornell.edu](mailto:wak57@cornell.edu))

-**Suggested Citation:** Greg Janée, Sandra Sawchuk, Ho Jung Yoo, (2019), Microsoft Excel Data Curation Primer, v.1.0, Data Curation Network GitHub Repository, https://github.com/DataCurationNetwork/data-primers/edit/master/Excel%20Data%20Curation%20Primer/Excel%20Data%20Curation%20Primer.md
+**Suggested Citation:** Janée, Greg; Sawchuk, Sandra; Yoo, Ho Jung.
+(2019).
+Microsoft Excel Data Curation Primer.
+[Data Curation Network GitHub Repository.](https://github.com/DataCurationNetwork/data-primers)

 An archived version of this primer is available at:  Greg Janée, Sandra Sawchuk, Ho Jung Yoo.
 (2019).
 Microsoft Excel Data Curation Primer.
 Retrieved from the University of Minnesota Digital Conservancy.  http://hdl.handle.net/11299/202816.

 This work was created as part of the Data Curation Network “Specialized Data Curation” Workshop #1 co-located with the Digital Library Federation (DLF) Forum 2018 in Las Vegas, Nevada on October 17-18, 2018.
 These workshops have been generously funded by the Institute of Museum and Library Services # RE-85-18-0040-18.

 See also: Primers authored by the workshop attendees at DLF: http://datacurationnetwork.org.

 # Table of contents